 Many moms and dads pack their children's lunches as opposed to purchasing meals from their schools or day care centers.

-To help avoid gastrointestinal problems resulting from contaminated food, these parents must keep food bacteria free and ensure food is stored at the appropriate temperature.
+To help avoid gastrointestinal problems resulting from contaminated food, keep food bacteria free and ensure food is stored at the appropriate temperature.
 If you're a lunch or snack packer, here are some tips for safeguarding your child's food:

 Focusing on prevention when it comes to these and other common childhood health problems can help keep kids where they belong in the fall — in school.